Get your personal plan match in 2 minutes

 Health sharing plans deny claims for three main reasons: the expense isn't a covered "eligible need," a pre-existing condition waiting period applies, or the documentation is incomplete.
-Unlike insurance, you have no state insurance commissioner to appeal to — but every major plan has an internal appeals process, and many denials get reversed on appeal with the right documentation.
+Unlike insurance, you have no state insurance commissioner to appeal to — health sharing plans are not regulated as insurance — but every major plan has an internal appeals process, and many denials get reversed on appeal with the right documentation.
 Here's exactly what to do.

 Why Health Sharing Plans Deny Claims